justindannguyen/bosch-iot-suites-examples/README.md

 * Digital twin using Bosch IoT Things

 ## mita-xdk-app
+Learn how to program Bosch XDK using Eclipse Mita, a new programming language that is focused on making Internet-Of-Things things easier to program, especially for developers without an embedded development background.
+It aims to increase programmer productivity, enables fast exploration of use-cases and tries to make you feel right at home on an embedded device.
 * Getting started with [Eclipse Mita, XDK](https://www.eclipse.org/mita/platforms/xdk110/)
 * GPOI events
 * Temperature, Humidity sensors